apache/shenyu-website/versioned_docs/version-2.4.2/plugin-center/proxy/mqtt-plugin.md

 * workerGroupThreadCount: default 12.

-* Username: default shenyu.
+* username: default shenyu.

-* Password: default shenyu.
+* password: default shenyu.

 * isEncryptPassword: The default is false , whether to encrypt the password.

 * encryptMode: encryption mode, currently only MD5 is implemented, the encryption mode can be customized, `org.apache.shenyu.protocol.mqtt.utils.EncryptUtil` view the implementation of this encryption class.

-* Leak level: disabled by default, resource target detection or detection level.
+* leakDetectorLevel: default DISABLED, resource target detection or detection level.